Estates & Powers of attorney

 A patient can choose to receive only comfort care, such as pain medication and oxygen.

-How do you get a POLST?
+How does someone get a POLST?

 A POLST is a medical order.
 It must be signed by: